GravYong/Magnetar_precession/README.md

 ### near-field.ipynb

+The figures in the paper

+### far-field.nb

+The dynamics under the far-field torque

+### far-field.ipynb

-The plot in the paper
+The figures in the paper